April 4-14, 2019

 DAY 2 – Saturday, April 6 – Trim Overnight: Trim

-We’ll return to Trim for dinner and evening on our own.
+Dinner and evening on our own.
 Some may want to check out live music and enjoy a pint at James Griffin Pub.
-It’s a classic Irish pub whose motto is, “There are no strangers here; only friends you haven’t yet met.”
+It’s a classic Irish pub whose motto is, “There are no strangers here; only friends you haven’t yet met”

 DAY 3 – Sunday, April 7 – Trim Overnight: Trim